 The members of the steering committee participate in three sub-committees: 1.
 Recruitment and promotion (old and potential members): Anke Tresch, Heiko Giebler, Ioannis Andreadis, and Eva Önnudóttir, 2.
 Technical support/development of guidelines: André Freire, Zsófia Papp, Åsa von Schoultz, and Ioannis Andreadis and 3.
 Social media & the website: Andrea Pedrazzani, Katrine Beauregard, and Ioannis Andreadis.

 Data collections in individual countries are conducted by our collaborators, using funds that they raise locally.

 Colleagues who are interested in conducting a survey in their country among the candidates standing for office in an upcoming legislative election are warmly welcomed to apply to join the CCS.
 It is easy to become a member, just contact firstname.lastname@example.org.

-Data from the CCS are available on the online system FORSbase.
-If you are not already registered with FORSbase, click here to register.
-After logging in and arriving at the CCS catalog page, click on the tab “dataset”, and then click on “download data”.
-After submitting your application, your request will need to be approved first by the CCS data access committee (usually 1-2 business days).
-Once approved, you will be able to access the data immediately within FORSbase.
-Please do not hesitate to contact firstname.lastname@example.org if you have any questions or remarks.
+The cumulative CCS datasets are available on the online data repository SWISSUbase.
+If you are not already registered with SWISSUbase, click here to register.
+After logging in and arriving at the CCS catalogue page, click on the tab “Datasets”, then choose the cumulative dataset you wish to download and finally click on the “Start download” button in the upper right corner.
+After submitting your application, your request will first need to be approved by the CCS data access committee (usually within 1-2 business days).
+Once approved, you will be able to access the data immediately and free of charge on SWISSUbase.
+Please do not hesitate to contact email@example.com if you have any questions or remarks concerning the data access.